Nuno-Jesus/Make-A-Make/README.md

 		<tr>
 			<td><code>MAKE</code></td>
 			<td><code>make</code></td>
 			<td>Useful when multi-jobs of makefile come into play.
-This will be explained later in the detail in an upcoming section, but keep in the mind this is the best way of calling make targets inside the Makefile</td>
+This will be explained later in detail in an upcoming section, but keep in mind this is the best way of calling make targets inside the Makefile</td>
 		</tr>
 	</tbody>
 </table>